-All individuals appointed as Marywood University's Title IX Coordinator, Investigator, Informal Resolution Facilitator, Hearing Officer, or Appeal Officer will undergo training regarding this Policy and the extent of Marywood University's Educational Programs or activities.
-This training will cover the processes for conducting Investigations and Formal Resolutions, including Hearings, Appeals, and Informal Resolutions, as applicable, and the importance of serving impartially, which includes avoiding prejudgment of relevant facts, conflicts of interest, and bias.
+Any individual serving as Marywood University's Title IX Coordinator, Investigator, Informal Resolution Facilitator, Hearing Officer or Appeal Officer will receive training on this Policy, the scope of Marywood University's Education Program or activity, how to conduct an Investigation and Formal Resolution Processes including Hearings, Appeals and Informal Resolution, as applicable and how to serve impartially, including by avoiding prejudgment of the facts as issue, conflicts of interest and bias.
+Further, they will receive training on questions of relevance, and on preparing an Investigation Report, Hearing Outcome Letter, or Appeal decision, as appropriate.